Have you ever experienced a silence so loud and roaring that felt like a dull noise?

 Since I came back from India a month ago I’ve been wondering how I was going to introduce you to this magic land that I was lucky enough to discover thanks to Kerala Tourism and the Kerala Blog Express experience.

 It’s hard when you’ve lived such an incredible experience that you feel words are never going to be enough, so I’m just going to throw it all out… are you coming with me?
-Here it’s an introduction to Kerala throught the senses.
+Here it’s an introduction to Kerala through the senses.

 Kerala, at the southern tip of the subcontinent, is India, but in a different way, a softer, more subtle way, they say.